andybryant/shuffle-android/docs/navigation.md

 #### Cons

 * Potentially slower
-* Need to create separate activities for each view, although these could be lightweight subclasses
+* Need to create separate activities for each view, although these could be lightweight subclasses (or could just reload same activity with different intents)
 * May make supporting phone and tablet more tricky

+#### How to implement

+* Make `MainActivity` abstract
+* Add subclasses for each screen or simply load activity with appropriate intent on navigation.
+If use separate subclasses, can handle searching projects and contexts correctly, and use parent activty settings in manifest.
+* On tablet if both views visible, clicking on list shouldn't reload full page
+* Events
+*  **Mainsfsaf** sasfas
+*  * bss